vital-ultrasound/ai-echocardiography-for-low-resource-countries/README.md

 ## Summary
 This repository contains documentation and code for AI-assisted echocardiography for low-resource countries.
+This work presents a Machine Learning (ML) study case to illustrate the challenges of clinical translation for a real-time AI-empowered echocardiography system with data of ICU patients in low income countries (LMICs).
+Such ML case study includes data preparation, curation and labelling from 2D Ultrasound videos of 31 ICU patients in LMICs and model selection, validation and deployment of three thinner neural networks to classify apical four-chamber view.
-This work is based on the total product lifecycle (TPLC) approach on AI/ML workflow from [Good Machine Learning Practices](scripts/learning-pipeline) established by the U.S. Food and Drug Administration, Health Canada, and the UK's Medicines and Healthcare products Regulatory Agency (MHRA).
+This work is based on the total product life cycle (TPLC) approach on AI/ML workflow from [Good Machine Learning Practices](scripts/learning-pipeline) established by the U.S. Food and Drug Administration, Health Canada, and the UK's Medicines and Healthcare products Regulatory Agency (MHRA).

 ## Data collection, validation and management [:open_file_folder:](data)
 1. Video data from GE Venue Go GE and Probe 3SC-RS was collected  with Portable Video Recorder.
 See [more](data/rawdata).